-Now accepting new clients in West Hartford, CT — in-person & virtual.
+Now accepting new clients.
+Office located in Hartford, CT. — In-person & Virtual.

-In-Person in West Hartford, CT · Virtual Therapy Available
+In-person in Hartford, CT · Virtual Therapy Available

-Thoughtful, in-person psychotherapy for individuals and couples who are ready to understand themselves more fully — and live with greater clarity and connection.
+Thoughtful, In-person psychotherapy for individuals and couples who want to understand themselves more fully and live with greater clarity, intention, and purpose.

 Psy.D.